You'll see the Shared Email Templates pane. To start creating your account, click Sign up:

 To see users' data, click View.

-Shared Email Templates users having administrative privileges are listed under Company administrators.
+Shared Email Templates users having administrative privileges are listed under Admins.

-To include a person on the list of company administrators, click the Add Administrator button:
+To include a person on the list of admins, click the Add Administrator button:

 Tip.
 You can also give admin rights using the Add Administrator icon at the top of the Shared Email Templates pane: